 }

-After this, you should see your file uploader something like the below screenshot:
+After this, the file uploader will display something like the below screenshot:

 Drag and Drop Multiple Files using JavaScript and PHP